seanclancy96/Native_Woodland_Map/README.md

 The pin map scraped the townland names from the pdfs for latitude and longitude.
 Some data points on the shapefile map have different location data.
 The locations of these woods (<5%) may be incorrect in the initial map.
-Amendments to these locations may be made over time.
+Amendments to these locations will be made over time.